shubhomoydas/ad_examples/README.md

 Running the tree-based AAD
 --------------------------
-This codebase has three different algorithms:
+This codebase supports four different anomaly detection algorithms:
   - The LODA based AAD (**works with streaming data, but does not support incremental update to model after building the model with the first window of data**)
   - The Isolation Forest based AAD (**works with streaming data, but does not support incremental update to model after building the model with the first window of data**)
   - HS Trees based AAD (streaming support with model update)
   - RS Forest based AAD (streaming support with model update)

-To run the Isolation Forest / HS-Trees / RS-Forest based algorithms, the command has the following format:
+To run the Isolation Forest / HS-Trees / RS-Forest / LODA based algorithms, the command has the following format:

     bash ./aad.sh <dataset> <budget> <reruns> <tau> <detector_type> <query_type> <query_confident[0|1]> <streaming[0|1]> <streaming_window> <retention_type[0|1]>